 Venom / Bite

-The Egyptian cobra is extremely dangerous.
-In fact is one of the most venomous snakes in Africa and responsible for many human fatalities.
-Its neurotoxic venom destroys nerves and tissue, and causes paralysis and will result in death due to respiratory failure within about 15 minutes.
-It can even kill an adult elephant in 3 hours.
+This is why Egyptian cobras are considered one of the most venomous snakes in Africa and responsible for many human fatalities, it can even kill an adult elephant in 3 hours.
+Its neurotoxic venom destroys nerves and tissue, and causes paralysis and will result in death due to respiratory failure within a short period of time.

 Diet / Feeding

-The Egyptian cobra feeds on eggs, chicks, lizards, birds, small mammals, toads and even on other snakes.
+The Egyptian cobra feeds on eggs, chicks, lizards, birds, small mammals, toads and even on other snakes including other venomous species such as the puff adder (Bitis arietans).

 Conservation / Threats